khashayarmotarjemi/geonkick/README.md

 ###### Install dependencies

-In order to build Geonkick there is a need to install the following development packages:
+In order to build Geonkick there is a need for:

+* C++17
 * [Redkite](https://gitlab.com/geontime/redkite) GUI toolkit.
 See the documentation of Redkite toolkit how to install it.
 * libsndfile
 * RapidJSON (version >= 1.1)